yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 # Create an account

-**An account is a stateful client library that makes it easier to send and receive transactions without worrying about reusing addresses or promoting and reattaching pending transactions.**
+**An account is an object that makes it easier to send and receive transactions.
+Accounts store information such as addresses and pending bundle hashes in a database.
+This stored information allows you to interact with an IOTA network without worrying about reusing addresses or promoting and reattaching pending transactions.**

+Accounts

+Addresses in accounts are also more than simple IOTA addresses.
+All addresses in accounts are actually conditional deposit addresses.

 You can use accounts to do the following: